TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Simple struct, cascade nodes, some state?
 	- Can later create entities from nodes returned at some point

-- Add slight, disappearing (by shrinking) particles for glass impact
-	- What if we could sometime make it so that they stay?
-And we could synchronize permanently sitting particles through the network?

 - Add humming sound effect for the aquarium

 - Marker entities